-For the first time since their show ended nine years ago, and 13 years after their amazing One Night Stand special premiered, Flight of the Conchords will fly back to HBO with an all new special.
-Both members of "New Zealand's fourth most popular comedy-folk duo" have had tremendous solo success since the series ended, with Jemaine Clement becoming a Hollywood star and Bret McKenzie winning an Oscar, but we'll always love them together the most.
-So to celebrate their glorious return, we're judging every song* from their amazing HBO show based on musical quality, how well they worked within the episode, and how funny they are on their own.
+Flight of the Conchords returned to HBO with an all new special in 2018.
+This follow the run of their series from 2007-2009.
+Both members of “New Zealand’s fourth most popular comedy-folk duo” found tremendous solo success since the series ended, with Jemaine Clement becoming a Hollywood star and Bret McKenzie winning an Oscar, but we’ll always love them together the most.
+So to celebrate their glorious return, we judged every song* from their amazing HBO show based on musical quality, how well they worked within the episode, and how funny they are on their own.

 That’s right—it’s time to get down to business.
 The business of ranking.